melikek1/30-days-challenge/README.md

-# C - 30 Days Challenge 🚀🥇
+💻 C - 30 Days Challenge 🚀🥇

-Bu repo, C dilini hatırlamak ve pratik yapmak için hazırladığım  1 aylık (30 gün) günlük çalışma planı içerir.
-Her gün yeni bir konu / küçük proje ekleyeceğim ve GitHub’da paylaşacağım.Bu sayede GitHub'da aktifleşmek ve disiplini kazanmaya çalışacağım.
+Welcome to my 30-day C Programming Challenge!
+This repository contains a 1-month (30-day) daily study and coding plan I created to help learn, memorize, and practice the C programming language.

+Each day, I will add a new topic or mini project related to C programming and share my progress here.
+The goal is to stay consistent, become more active on GitHub, and strengthen my discipline as a developer.

-## 📅 Günlük Plan
+📅 Daily Plan
+Day	     Topic
-- **Day 1:** Hello World 👋
+Day 1	   Hello World 👋
-- **Day 2:** Değişkenler ve kullanıcıdan input alma
+Day 2	   Variables and User Input
-- **Day 3:** Koşullu ifadeler (if-else, switch)
+Day 3	   Conditional Statements (if-else, switch)
-- **Day 4:** Döngüler
-- **Day 5:** Küçük algoritmalar (faktöriyel, Fibonacci, asal sayı kontrolü)
-- ...
+Day 4	   Loops (for, while, do-while)
+Day 5	   Small Algorithms (factorial, Fibonacci, prime checking) ...	...
-- **Day 30:** Final Proje 🎯
+Day 30	 Final Project 🎯

-## ✨ Hedef
+✨ Goals
-- C dilini hatırlamak
-- Algoritma pratiği yapmak
-- GitHub üzerinde düzenli çalışma disiplini kazanmak
+🧠 Memorize and strengthen core concepts of the C language 🛠️ Practice solving algorithmic problems
+📈 Build discipline through consistent daily progress
+🌐 Be more active on GitHub